jimthompson5802/connection_solver/README.md

 | `data/` | Directory containing past NYT Connection Puzzles for testing. |
 | `prompt_testbed/` | Directory containing sample prompts used in testing with the OpenAI Playground. |

+## Lesson Learned
+While prompt engineering is a critical component to the agent's success, an equally critical function is setting up the right data structures to be used by the LLM.
+Speficially, randomizing the order of the words in `words_remaining` seemed to allow the LLM to get unstuck from invalid groupings.

 ## Sample Runs